 Comparison cohort 2: individuals born between 2000 and 2004, who were notified with TB whilst aged 0-5 years old

-Each cohort was stratified by UK birth status, with both non-UK born and UK born cases assumed to have been exposed to England’s vaccination policy.
+Cohorts were stratified by vaccination programme using age criteria and then stratified further by whether the scheme was in place during the time period they entered the study.
+Each cohort was further stratified by UK birth status, with both non-UK born and UK born cases assumed to have been exposed to England’s vaccination policy.
 Corresponding population cohorts were calculated using the LFS population estimates, resulting in 8 population level cohorts, each with 5 years of follow up (Table 1).

-Table 1: Summary of relevance and eligibility criteria for each cohort.
+Table 1: Summary of relevance and eligibility criteria for each cohort, England, 2000-2010.